ivangeier/polls-api/README.md

 ## Contribution:

-Contributions to PollAPI with Real-Time Results are welcome!
+Contributions to PollAPI are welcome!
 Feel free to fork the repository, make improvements, and submit pull requests to enhance the functionality or fix any issues.

 ## License: